 Collaborate and work with complementing brands and artists (especially if you’re in the creative field).
 Build a community around shared values.
-It always helps to be a part of group of individuals who understand the daily rigours of fire-fighting that go with running a business.
+It always helps to be a part of a group of individuals who understand the daily rigors of fire-fighting that go with running a business.

 4. Customer service trumps everything

 In a world where every industry is saturated with competitors, the key differentiator is usually great customer service.
 About 40% of Bloombombs’ sales come from repeat customers and I attribute a lot of that to our excellent customer service.
 The Bloombombs SOP on customer service covers everything from response time, to how to deal with escalations, terms and words to be used in written messages, etc.

 More importantly, we go out of our way to make customers feel heard.
 Some of my greatest learnings have been from customer complaints.
 Accept them with grace.
 Remember, customer complaints are a great way to stress-test your products and your claims.
 Whatever happens, do not rant.
 The world is small and what you do/say/post can and will be heard for hundreds of thousands of miles at the click of a button.

 Take care of your health to take care of business.
 The reality is that you can’t afford to be sick because a). your health insurance coverage has shrunk considerably now that the fancy ex-corporate employer isn’t paying for it (do you even have health insurance?), and b). who’s going to do all the work if you fall ill?
 Eat right.
 Meditate.
 Exercise.
 Do all the things you know you should be doing to treat your body right.